Special Weather Statement issued for Escambia by NWS - News Break

 Special Weather Statement issued for Escambia by NWS

-Effective: 2021-07-09 12:17:00 CDT Expires: 2021-07-09 13:45:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Torrential rainfall is also occurring with this storm, and may lead to localized flooding.
-Do not drive your vehicle through flooded roadways.
-Frequent cloud to ground lightning is occurring with this storm.
-Lightning can strike 10 miles away from a thunderstorm.
-Seek a safe shelter inside a building or vehicle.
-Target Area: Escambia A STRONG THUNDERSTORM WILL AFFECT THE FOLLOWING COUNTIES...EASTERN ESCAMBIA AND NORTHEASTERN SANTA ROSA COUNTIES UNTIL 145 PM CDT At 1255 PM CDT, the strong thunderstorm was located near Pollard, or 4 miles southwest of Brewton, moving east at 20 mph.
-Wind gusts of up to 40 mph will be possible with this storm.
+Effective: 2021-07-08 16:33:00 CDT Expires: 2021-07-08 18:00:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Escambia A STRONG THUNDERSTORM WILL AFFECT THE FOLLOWING COUNTIES...EASTERN ESCAMBIA AND NORTHERN SANTA ROSA COUNTIES UNTIL 600 PM CDT At 507 PM CDT, the strong thunderstorm was located over Jay, or 8 miles southeast of Century, moving east at 15 mph.
+Dime size hail and wind gusts of 45 to 55 mph will be possible with this storm.
 Locations impacted include Brewton, East Brewton, Jay, Pollard and Riverview.alerts.weather.gov

 Comments / 0